- Caulk gun

-Allow at least three full days to install the window, plus time for finishing the interior.
-Hiring a contractor to install an egress window and window well like the ones shown will cost from $6,000 to $8,000.
-If you do the projects yourself, expect to spend $1,500 on materials, tool rental and refuse container fees.
+Your new basement egress window well provides natural light and a safe emergency escape.
+Allow at least three full days to install the basement window, plus time for finishing the interior.
+The egress window insulation cost with a contractor like the ones shown will cost from $6,000 to $8,000.
+If you do the projects yourself, the egress window installation cost runs about $1,500 on materials, tool rental and refuse container fees.

 Good planning simplifies the job

-First, find the best location and size for the window.
+Make slits in the sheeting to seal the area between the joists and staple it in place.
+First, find the best location and size for the basement window.
 Consider: (1) which wall offers the best light; (2) the effect on the exterior look of the home; and (3) the obstacles you'll have to deal with for a particular location.

 TIP: Keep a tarp handy so the sides of the well won't wash in if it rains.

 When you position your basement window layout with masking tape, remember to make the cutting lines about 3-1/2 in. wider than the rough opening required (listed with the window dimensions).
 Add the width of the header plus 1-3/4 in. to the rough opening height.
 The extra space is for the 1-1/2 in. treated wood rough frame (Fig. A) plus room for adjustment.
 Cutting through concrete isn't as exact as cutting through wood!

 Since our egress basement window was in a wall perpendicular to the floor joists (in a weight-bearing wall), we built a temporary support wall (Photo 2) to carry the weight before cutting out the window opening and putting in the header.
 Sawing concrete creates an incredible dust cloud.
 So when cutting inside, tent the area around the cut to confine the dust (Photo 3).